 Hi, I’m Dan MacKinlay.

-I'm a statistician and musician from Australia.
-“Musician” should be clear.
-“Statistician”, though, what's that?
-A statistician is the exact same thing as a “data scientist” or “machine learning researcher”, with the exception that people with shallow understanding of their tools are allowed to call themselves as “data scientists”, whereas statisticians need qualifications.
-Also statisticians are allowed to be snarkier.
+I’m a statistician and musician from Australia.
+Musician should be clear.
+Statistician, though, what’s that?
+A statistician is the exact same thing as a data scientist or machine learning researcher with the differences that there are qualifications needed to be a statistician, and that we are snarkier.

-I do diverse things; these days, probability theory, statistics, music, generative design and machine learning.
-I've been based at various times at such locations as
+These days I work across data analysis, music, generative design and machine learning, especially for time series.
+I’ve been based at various times at such locations as

 - Zürich, Switzerland, where I did my MSc in statistics under Professors Sara van de Geer and Didier Sornette at the Swiss Federal Institute of Technology

 - Sydney, Australia, where I visualised data for the Powerhouse Museum under Seb Chan

-- Bandung, Indonesia, where I worked on interactive music with Common Room and Gustaff Harriman Iskendar
+- Bandung, Indonesia, where I worked on interactive music with Common Room and Gustaff Harriman Iskandar

-I'm interested in point process inference, compressive sensing, design grammars, sequential Monte Carlo methods, concatenative synthesis, distributed learning, branching processes, Hilbert-space methods in high dimensional inference, convolution kernel methods, and, the application of all of these to economic modelling, human-machine interaction and sick breakbeats.keybase.io/danmackinlay, LinkedIn, email me on [email protected] this domain, or use the below web form.
+My current methods of interest are point process inference, compressive sensing, design grammars, sequential Monte Carlo methods, concatenative synthesis, differentiable learning, branching processes, Hilbert-space methods in high dimensional inference, stochastic differential equations and the application of all of these to economic modelling, reliability engineering and sick breakbeats.